Importing live plants (nursery stock)

 - choose plants that have hardened off

-- if the plant is a perennial (such as bulbs, corms, tubers), send when dormant.
+- send dormant material if the plant is deciduous or a perennial such as bulbs, corms, tubers

 - avoid any constricting ties that may bruise the plants